A Critique of Oyedepo’s Approach to Solving the Problem of Vocation, Work, and Faith in the African Context

 Despite all these remarkable achievements, Oyedepo’s theological understanding of vocation, work, and faith is uneven because of his overemphasis on the theology of giving.
 His theological interpretation of ‘kingdom’ is aligned with ‘tithing to the church, over and above vocational principles that guarantee better and rapid cultural advancement.
 While I affirm tithing, Oyedepo’s messiah complex and the unintended consequential exploitation of the poor through faith teaching are major sources of concern and in contradiction to both his intentions as well as Christ’s approach to the religious extortion of tithes from the poor (Matthew 21:12-17; Mark 11:15-19; Luke 19:45-48; John 2:13-16).
 Oyedepo boldly proclaimed his liberation mandate after the order of Moses specifically for the people of Africa.
 His call narrative is so contagious and echoes the qualities of a man who is truly on a mission.
 Oyedepo’s call resembles Howard Thurman’s statement, “I love Jesus for the shaft of light that he throws across the pathway of those who seek to answer the question, what shall I do with my life?”

 For Oyedepo, I will say that the ratio is 3:1 in favor of vocational giving.
 From Oyedepo’s perspective, it is ‘giving,’ especially tithing to his ministry, that is the solution to the nagging problem of humanity.
 To a mammoth crowd at the end of the Shiloh 2016 program in December, Oyedepo quoted from Job 29:4 (NRSV) “As I was in the days of my youth when the secret of God was upon my tabernacle.”
-Then he reflected, “they were trading intellectual secrets but I was trading divine secrets and I beat them hands down.”
-Oyedepo concluded by saying, “that was what made Job the greatest of all the businessmen of the civilized world of his time.”
+Then he reflected, “They were trading intellectual secrets but I was trading divine secrets and I beat them hands down.”
+Oyedepo concluded by saying, “That was what made Job the greatest of all the businessmen of the civilized world of his time.”
 In a nutshell, this critique will identify Oyedepo’s charismatic approach to the problem of vocation, work, and faith, and examine the type of theological worldview that is shaping and influencing Oyedepo, point out the potential pitfall of such theological worldview, and subsequently, propose an alternative way out of the theological gap created by Oyedepo theological leaning.

 What is David Oyedepo’s Driving Force?